-We encourage you to diversify your Property Partner investments across multiple properties to safeguard against excessive exposure to any one property that could incur issues such as tenant default or a problem specific to that property that impacts valuation.
+We encourage you to diversify your Property Partner investments across multiple properties, as you would your own investment portfolio.
+This is to safeguard against excessive exposure to any one property that could incur issues, such as tenant vacancies or major works.

 The value of your investment may decline

 The value of your Property Partner investment can go down as well as up and historic performance is not an indicator of future performance.
 A fall in the value of your investment may be due to a number of reasons, such as a fall in the underlying value of the property due to market conditions, structural or non-structural matters which need to be rectified that may need to be funded from future rental income, and measures to strengthen the financial position of certain properties, such as the issuance of further shares, which could lead to a dilution of your shareholding.

 Cost of borrowing

 Where mortgage interest is variable it will be subject to interest rate changes, as set by the Bank of England.
 Fixed mortgage rates are subject to these rate fluctuations at the point of remortgage.
 Mortgage rate rises are a risk to a property's net income and, therefore, dividends.
 Mortgage debt amplifies the impact of property price movements - returns outperform the market if prices rise, but underperform if they fall.
 Rising costs of borrowing could make refinancing or existing interest uneconomical, leading to a forced sale which poses a risk to the money you have invested.